-Fitzpatrick, a Democrat, was the representative for Tennessee’s 4th congressional district from 1903 to 1905.
+Fitzpatrick was the representative for Tennessee’s 4th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Nov 1903 to Mar 1905, Fitzpatrick missed 65 of 87 roll call votes, which is 74.7%.
 This is much worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000